 I accompanied a group of boys till the main shrine where they performed some rituals and offered their prayers.
 The food served at Veerabadra temple is basic but tasty.
 Overall, the experience was spectacular.

-My Film on Parvathamalai Trek
+My Films on Parvathamalai Trek

 Comments